-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

 “I’m scared, man,” Floyd replied.

-The video shows Floyd twisting his body and pushing back as officers try to place in him the squad car.
+The video shows Floyd twisting his body and pushing back as officers tried to place him in the squad car.
 At one point, Lane walked around to the passenger side, where he tried to pull Floyd in.
-By then, Chauvin and Thao had arrived, and Lane’s body camera shows him trying to help push Floyd into the car.
-But Floyd, using his feet, pushes his way out to the opposite side of the car.
+By then, Chauvin and Thao had arrived, and Lane’s body camera shows him trying to help pull Floyd into the car.
+But Floyd, using his feet, pushed his way out to the opposite side of the car.

-As officers struggle to stand Floyd up, Chauvin asks whether Floyd is going to jail.
+As officers struggled to stand Floyd up, Chauvin asked whether Floyd is going to jail.
 “Get him down on the ground,” Chauvin said.

-According to the video, as Floyd was placed on the ground, his blue sweatpants are half off, exposing black underwear, and he appears to have lost at least one of his sneakers.
-Floyd’s legs continued to squirm as Lane takes a position holding down his legs; Kueng kneels at his back and Chauvin pins his knee at Floyd’s neck.
+According to the video, as Floyd was placed on the ground, his blue sweatpants were half off, exposing black underwear, and he appeared to have lost at least one of his sneakers.
+Floyd’s legs continued to squirm as Lane took a position holding down his legs; Kueng knelt at his back, and Chauvin pinned his knee at Floyd’s neck.

-Floyd’s mouth appears to be bleeding, after bumping his face inside the vehicle, and Lane requested emergency medical help to the scene.
+Floyd’s mouth appeared to be bleeding at that point, after he’d bumped his face inside the vehicle, and Lane requested emergency medical help to the scene.

 By then, Floyd had started to complain that he couldn’t breathe.
 “I just had covid, man,” Floyd said.
 “I can’t breathe.
 I can’t breathe.
 Please one of you listen to me.”
 He repeatedly called out for his mother.